ASR data augmentation in low-resource settings using cross-lingual multi-speaker TTS and cross-lingual voice conversion: Acknowledgements

 \section{Acknowledgements}

-This study was financed in part by the Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de N\'{i}vel Superior -- Brasil (CAPES) -- Finance Code 001, as well as CNPq (National Council of Technological and Scientific Development) grants 304266/2020-5.
-In addition, this research was financed in part by Artificial Intelligence Excellence Center (CEIA)\footnote{\url{http://centrodeia.org}} via projects funded by the Department of Higher Education of the Ministry of Education (SESU/MEC) and Cyberlabs Group\footnote{\url{https://cyberlabs.ai}}.
+This study was funded by the Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de N\'{i}vel Superior (CAPES) -- Finance Code 001, by CNPq (National Council of Technological and Scientific Development) grant 304266/2020-5, by Artificial Intelligence Excellence Center (CEIA)\footnote{\url{http://centrodeia.org}}.
+The authors of this work also would like to thank the Center for Artificial Intelligence (C4AI-USP)\footnote{\url{https://c4ai.inova.usp.br/}} and the support from the São Paulo Research Foundation (FAPESP grant \#2019/07665-4) and from the IBM Corporation.